1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

 - Or saints

-4 Finally then, brothers, we urge and exhort you in the Lord Jesus, that just as you learned1 from us how you ought to walk and please God (as indeed you are walking), so also you should increase in this more and more; 2 for you know what commandments we gave you through the Lord Jesus.
+4 Finally then, brothers: Just as you received instruction from us as to how you should live1 and please God (as indeed you are living), we ask and urge you in the Lord Jesus to do so more and more.2 2 For you know very well what commands we gave you through the Lord Jesus.

-3 For this is the will of God, your sanctification; and in particular, that you should abstain from sexual immorality; 4 that each of you should know how to possess his own vessel in sanctification and honor, 5 not in lustful passion, like the Gentiles who do not know God; 6 that in this matter no man should overstep the bounds of what is proper, and so defraud his brother, because the Lord is the avenger of all such things, as indeed we told you earlier, and of which we solemnly testified.
-7 For God did not call us to live in impurity,2 but in holiness.
-8 Consequently, he who rejects this instruction is not rejecting man, but God, who also gives His Holy Spirit to you.3
+3 For this is the will of God: your sanctification, and in particular3 that you abstain from sexual immorality.
+4 He wills that each of you know how to possess his own vessel in sanctification and honor, 5 rather than base, lustful passion, like the Gentiles who do not know God; 6 and that in this matter no man will overstep the bounds of propriety, thereby defrauding his brother.
+For in all such cases, the Lord is the avenger, just as we told you earlier, and about which we solemnly testified.
+7 For God has not called us to live in impurity,4 but in holiness.
+8 Consequently, he who rejects this instruction is not rejecting a man, but the God who gives5 his Holy Spirit to you all.

+13 Now we don’t want you to be uninformed, brothers, about those who have fallen asleep, and so grieve10 like the rest of the world, like those with no hope at all.
+14 For if we believe that Jesus died and rose again, so too we believe that God will bring with him those who have fallen asleep11 through Jesus.
 15 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who have fallen asleep.
-16 For the Lord Himself will descend from heaven with a shout,5 with the voice of the archangel, and with the trumpet of God; and the dead in Christ will rise first.
-17 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air; and as such we shall ever be with the Lord.
+16 For the Lord himself will descend from heaven with a shout,12 with the voice of the archangel, and with the trumpet of God; and the dead in Christ will rise first.
+17 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air; and as a result of these things,13 we shall forever be with the Lord.
 18 Therefore comfort one another with these words.

-- Lit. for the purpose of impurity (or uncleanness)
+- Lit. for the purpose of impurity (uncleanness)

-- Lit. you practice (or do) this unto
+- Lit. for indeed you do this to

 - Or cry of command

-12 Now we ask, brothers, that you recognize those who toil among you, who are over you in the Lord and who admonish you; 13 and that you esteem them very highly in love because of their work.
+12 Now we ask you, brothers, to acknowledge those who labor among you, who are over you in the Lord, and who admonish you; 13 and we ask you to esteem them very highly in love for their work’s sake.
 Be at peace among yourselves.

-14 And we urge brothers, that you admonish the unruly, encourage the fainthearted, uphold the weak, and be patient with all.
-15 See that no one renders evil for evil to anyone, but always pursue what is good for one another and for all.
+14 We also urge you, brothers, to admonish the unruly, encourage the fainthearted, uphold the weak, and show great patience to all.
+15 See to it that no one repays evil for evil to anyone, but always strive to do good for one other and for all.

-16 Rejoice always; 17 pray without ceasing; 18 in everything give thanks, for this is the will of God in Christ Jesus concerning you.
+16 Rejoice at all times, 17 pray without ceasing, 18 and in everything give thanks, for this is God’s will for you in Christ Jesus.

-23 Now may the God of peace Himself sanctify you through and through; and may your spirit, soul, and body be kept wholly blameless at the coming of our Lord Jesus Christ.
-24 Faithful is He who calls you, who also will bring it to pass.
+23 Now may the God of peace himself make you holy through and through; and may your spirit, soul, and body be kept completely sound, and so without blame at the coming of our Lord Jesus Christ.
+24 Faithful is he who calls you; he also will bring it to pass.

 25 Brothers, pray for us.
 26 Greet all the brothers with a holy kiss.
-27 I solemnly charge you in the Lord, that you have this letter read to all the brothers.
+27 I solemnly charge you in the Lord: Have this letter read to all the brothers.
 28 The grace of our Lord Jesus Christ be with you.
 Amen.

 - The Greek for “quench” connotes extinguishing a fire